BI Leadership Capability Assessment Framework

 Operating Model Gaps

-Without structured prioritisation governance, a clear two-track delivery model, and SME coverage, teams stay permanently reactive — unable to deliver at pace without burning out.
+Without structured product management, prioritization process, a clear two-track delivery model, and subject matter expertise, teams stay permanently reactive — unable to deliver at pace without burning out.

 05